-2. System for Award Management (SAM) and Unique Entity Identifier Requirements.
-Under FFATA, recipients must obtain a unique entity identifier, currently known as the Data Universal Numbering System (DUNS) number, maintain an active registration in the SAM database, and notify potential first-tier subrecipients that no entity may receive a first-tier subaward unless the entity has provided its DUNS number to the recipient, as described in 2 C.F.R.
+2. System for Award Management (SAM) and Universal Identifier Requirements -- as described in 2 C.F.R.
 Part 25, Appendix A, which is incorporated into this award:

-System for Award Management (SAM) and Unique Entity Identifier Requirements a.
-Requirement for SAM Registration.
-Unless you are exempted from this requirement under 2 C.F.R. § 25.110, you as the recipient must maintain the currency of your information in SAM until you submit the final financial report required under this award or receive the final payment, whichever is later.
-This requires that you review and update the information at least annually after the initial registration, and more frequently if required by changes in your information or another award term.
+System for Award Management (SAM) and Universal Identifier Requirements a.
+Requirement for System for Award Management.
+Unless you are exempted from this requirement under 2 C.F.R. § 25.110, you as the recipient must maintain current information in the SAM.
+This includes information on your immediate and highest level owner and subsidiaries, as well as on all of your predecessors that have been awarded a Federal contract or Federal financial assistance within the last three years, if applicable, until you submit the final financial report required under this Federal award or receive the final payment, whichever is later.
+This requires that you review and update the information at least annually after the initial registration, and more frequently if required by changes in your information or another Federal award term.

 b.
 Requirement for Unique Entity Identifier.
-If you are authorized to make subawards under this award, you:
+If you are authorized to make subawards under this Federal award, you:

-1. Must notify potential subrecipients that no entity (see definition in paragraph C of this award term) may receive a subaward from you unless the entity has provided its Unique Entity Identifier, currently known as the DUNS number, to you.
+1. Must notify potential subrecipients that no entity (see definition in paragraph c of this award term) may receive a subaward from you until the entity has provided its Unique Entity Identifier to you.

-2. May not make a subaward to an entity unless the entity has provided its Unique Entity Identifier, currently known as the DUNS number, to you.
+2. May not make a subaward to an entity unless the entity has provided its Unique Entity Identifier to you.
+Subrecipients are not required to obtain an active SAM registration, but must obtain a Unique Entity Identifier.

 c.
-Definitions for purposes of this award term:
+Definitions for purposes of this term: